FimGroup/fim/Readme.md

 * Timeout for synchronous flow + timeout accumulation when processing each step of the flow
     * Plus context
 * Data constraints: e.g. not empty/greater than/less than/etc.
-* version support - keep a single pipeline stuck to a specific version - can be used for upgrade
 * specific node - run specific connector/flow/etc. - e.g. accessing internet may require few nodes and this requires the flow to be able to run on those nodes other than any node in the cluster
 * support assign one FlowModel field to different local fields(but not vice versa, for the reason that only one value